A local depth measure for general data: General Framework and Definitions

 \subsection{Integrated Dual Local Depth}

-Our aim in this section is to extend the IDD introduced by Cuevas and Fraiman (2009), to the local setting.
+Our aim in this section is to extend the IDD introduced by \cite{CF09}, to the local setting.
 The IDD is a depth measure defined for random elements in a general Banach space.
 The idea is to project the data according to random directions and compute the univariate depth measure of the projected unidimensional data.
 To obtain a global depth measure, these univariate depths measures are integrated.
-Under mild regularity conditions, the IDD satisfies the basic properties of depth measures described by Zou and Serfling (2000), and it is strongly consistent.
-In addition, it is important to remark that its computational cost is low, even in high dimensions, since it is based on the repeated computation of one dimensional projections.
+Under mild regularity conditions, the IDD satisfies the basic properties of depth measures described by Zuo and Serfling \cite{ZS00}, and it is strongly consistent.
+In addition, it is important to highlight its low computational cost, even in high dimensions, since it is based on the repeated calculation of one-dimensional projections (the Appendix includes a numerical analysis to support this claim).